GlenWillms/f5-agility-labs-xc-caas/docs/class7/module4/lab2.rst

 Lab 2 - Deploy Containers on vK8s and Build Grafana Dashboard
 =============================================================

-**Steps**

-Environment Setup:
+In this lab, we will deploy a set of containers to the vK8s cluster and then build a Grafana dashboard to visualize the data.

+**Environment Setup**
+To complete this lab section, we'll need to complete the following steps:

-- Ensure that the NAMESPACE and KUBECONFIG environment variables are set
+- Ensure that the NAMESPACE and KUBECONFIG environment variables are set.
 - Review the Load Balancer and Origin Server Configuration.
 - Deploy Grafana using docker compose which will be proconfigured to match your namespace name for each of the 3 regions.